snchakri/lumen_25028_ttms/stage_2/STAGE_2_COMPREHENSIVE_ANALYSIS_REPORT.md

 **Key Findings**:
 - All 12 core files are complete and functional
 - Mathematical rigor is exceptional throughout
-- Production-grade error handling and logging
+- complete error handling and logging
-- Comprehensive documentation and comments
+- complete documentation and comments
 - Data model conformance is strict
 - Minor observations regarding Stage 1 references